flowdock/flowdock-svn-hook/README.md

 flowdock-svn-hook
 =================

-Subversion hook sending events to Flowdock
+Subversion hook that sends events to Flowdock

 If you already know about Ruby and Subversion commit hooks, [flowdock-commit-hook.rb](https://github.com/flowdock/flowdock-svn-hook/raw/master/hooks/flowdock-commit-hook.rb)